 In short, DEF is another fluid a tractor needs in order to run.
 The DEF tank is marked with a blue cap, a color universally chosen to differentiate the DEF tank from the fuel tank (it is crucial that you not confuse the two).
 While the engine won’t burn through DEF as quickly as diesel fuel (generally using a few gallons of DEF for every 100 gallons of diesel), busy farmers still must refill this tank from time to time.

 There are a few key factors to keep in mind when using a tractor with DEF:

 1. DEF Freezes in Cold Temperatures

-DEF is mostly water and freezes if the temperature dips below 12 degrees F. This is important to consider when storing DEF on your farm, as containers shouldn’t be filled so full that they burst when DEF freezes and expands.
+Diesel exhaust fluid is mostly water and freezes if the temperature dips below 12 degrees F. This is important to consider when storing DEF on your farm, as containers shouldn’t be filled so full that they burst when DEF freezes and expands.
 DEF can also evaporate, so you should keep containers sealed.

 On the bright side, the possibility of DEF freezing in your tractor isn’t really a concern.
 Engines are designed with this in mind, and upon starting, your tractor heats the tank and thaws the DEF.

 While freezing and thawing won’t hurt DEF, the fluid mixture can break down if exposed to temperatures in excess of 86 degrees F. When stored in ideal conditions, the usable lifespan of DEF is two years.
 Periods of hot weather shorten this lifespan.